-At Amara, we pledge ourselves to the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP), and aim to build a fair and rewarding workplace environment.
-We advocate gender equality in our talent recruitment; our female employees make up 45.2% of the workforce.
-We also hire Persons with Disabilities ("PWD") and ex-offenders under Yellow Ribbon Initiative in our hotels (i.e. Amara Signature Shanghai and Amara Sanctuary Resort, Sentosa) to create an inclusive society.
-Our compensation packages to employees are reviewed against industry standards regularly to ensure that our employees are fairly rewarded.
+We pledge ourselves to the Tripartite Alliance for Fair and Progressive Employment Practices ("TAFEP"), and aim to build a fair and rewarding workplace environment.
+We also hire Persons with Disabilities ("PWDs") and ex-offenders under Yellow Ribbon Initiative in our hotels (i.e. Amara Sanctuary Resort, Sentosa and Amara Signature Shanghai) to create an inclusive society.
+Our compensation packages to employees are reviewed against industry standards regularly to ensure that our employees are fairly compensated.